Imitation Learning from Purified Demonstrations: Experiments

-\textbf{Purified Online Imitation Learning}\quad Besides offline imitation learning, we also utilize diffusion-purified demonstrations for GAIL training and compare DP-GAIL with other \textit{state-of-the-art} online imitation learning methods that also address the imperfect demonstration issue.
+Besides offline imitation learning, we also utilize diffusion-purified demonstrations for GAIL training and compare DP-GAIL with other state-of-the-art online imitation learning methods that also address the imperfect demonstration issue.
 The training curves of DP-GAIL and other compared methods are depicted in Figure \ref{fig:fig_gail}.
 The curve unequivocally demonstrates the superiority of DP-GAIL over other compared methods.
 This shows the efficacy of noise purification in improving the performance of online imitation learning methods.
-Moreover, we conducted a student's t-test on the results, where the null hypothesis is that the performance of DP-GAIL is similar to or worse than the GAIL baseline.
-The results, shown in Table \ref{tab:ptest}, indicate that there is a statistically significant difference between the performance of DP-GAIL and the baseline GAIL since most p-values are only around 0.05 in the four tasks.